Machine To Plant Trees

 There are several different types of machine tree planters, each with its own advantages and disadvantages.
 The most common type of machine planter is the auger planter, which uses a rotating auger bit to create a hole in the ground for the tree.
 Auger planters are relatively inexpensive and easy to operate, but they can only be used in soils that are free of rocks and other obstacles.

-See also Plant It Forward Farms
+See also The Plant Based Athlete

 Another type of machine planter is the dibble planter, which uses a narrow blade to create a slit in the ground for the tree.
 Dibble planters are more expensive than auger planters, but they can be used in a wider variety of soils.
 They are also less likely to damage the roots of the tree.